Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Structure of the library

-A new manifold in \lstinline!Manifolds.jl! is defined by a struct \lstinline!MyManifold{𝔽} <: AbstractManifold{𝔽}!, where $\mathbb F$ is a parameter for the field the manifold is based on: the real numbers $\R$, complex numbers $\mathbb{C}$, or quaternions $\mathbb{H}$.
-Interface functions have both in-place and allocating versions.
-The allocating version allocates an output and then calls the in-place version, so a user only needs to implement the in-place version.
-For example, for the exponential map, the function \lstinline{exp!(M, q, p, X)} must be implemented, which computes $\exp_pX$ in place of $q$.
-The allocating version \lstinline!exp(M, p, X)! is then automatically available.
+A Riemannian manifold in \lstinline!Manifolds.jl! is defined by introducing a subtype of \lstinline!AbstractManifold{𝔽}!, where $\mathbb F$ is the field the manifold is based on: the real numbers $\R$, complex numbers $\mathbb{C}$, or quaternions $\mathbb{H}$.
+For example, \begin{jllisting}[language=Julia] M1 = Sphere(2) M2 = Euclidean(2, 3, ℂ) M3 = SymmetricPositiveDefinite(3) \end{jllisting} creates the sphere $\Sn{2} \subset \Rn{3}$ from \ref{section:example-sphere}, the space of complex-valued $2\times 3$ matrices $\mathbb C^{2\times 3}$, and the set of $3\times 3$ symmetric positive definite matrices $\symposdef{3}$ from \ref{section:example-spd}, respectively.

-Usually there is no need to introduce types for points and vectors, unless different representations should be distinguished.
-For example, for the \lstinline!Hyperbolic! manifold, the hyperboloid, Poincaré ball, and Poincaré half-space representations are implemented with only a few interface function overloads.
+The interface provides a unified way to work with data defined on arbitrary manifolds, including those listed above.
+As a first example, \lstinline!manifold_dimension(M)! returns the dimension of the manifold.
+The two functions \lstinline!is_point(M, p)! and \lstinline!is_vector(M, p, X)! can be used to check whether points or tangent vectors are valid.
+The last two have an optional positional parameter to activate throwing an error for invalid points or tangent vectors, which is \lstinline!false! by default.
+Hence calling \lstinline!is_point(M, p, true)! returns \lstinline!true! if \lstinline!p! is a point on \lstinline!M! and otherwise throws an error describing why \lstinline!p! is not a point on \lstinline!M!.